 Precise figures are impossible to find.
 However, StatCounter said Windows 10 had overtaken Windows 7’s market share back in February 2018.
 Contrarily, the latest data from analytics company Net Applications (August 2018) put Windows 7 on 40.3% and Windows 10 on 37.8%.

 In truth, most of the Windows 7 market share is made up by the business sector.
 Many of those companies are now scrambling to make the switch to Windows 10.
-Free extended support for Windows 7 will end in January 2020, less than 18 months away.
+Free extended support for Windows 7 will end in January 2020, less than 18 months away (we’ve got tips for Windows 7 at end of life.)
 If they want official support through to 2023, they will have to pay a considerable price.

 But even away from the business world, lots of home users refuse to upgrade—despite mainstream support ending in January 2015.
 Before continuing, make sure you know how to check your Windows version if you’re not sure.